Building Information Modelling (BIM)

 That information – from materials to wind forces or even water pressure in plumbing systems – helps the project team understand the implications of their choices, constraints and opportunities.
 An intelligent model brings greater precision to project feasibility, cost and schedules – becoming a 4D model when factors of programme and time are added in, and 5D with quantity and cost.
-It also helps us make considerable gains in the sustainability of construction and operation.
+It also helps us make considerable gains in the Sustainability Consulting of construction and operation.

 By advancing BIM with exceptional rigour at Arup, we are closer than ever to realising the ‘total design’ of systems and structures.

 The BIM Maturity Measure model